Because walkability has been recognized as a valuable community feature, a number of organizations have attempted to quantify and measure it.

 Walkable communities are wealthier, healthier, and happier, and that’s no exaggeration.
 A high walking frequency is the hallmark of a healthy community.

 With all the benefits, it’s no surprise that many planners are looking for ways to make their communities more walkable.
-Some measures require long term planning, but many can be completed by local groups and businesses in short order.
+Some walkability improvements require long term planning, but many can be completed by local groups and businesses that take initiative.
+In the end, a more walkable city is better for everyone.

 Walkable communities have higher property values.